Nino Niederreiter Game Preview: Jets vs. Wild

 Niederreiter Stats vs. the Wild

-- On defense, the Wild are allowing 104 total goals (3.2 per game) which ranks 12th in the NHL.
+- The Wild have conceded 108 goals in total (3.2 per game), which ranks 13th in the NHL in goals allowed.

 |2023-2024 Season